CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-Guide-02a.md

 1. Open a web browser and navigate to [GitHub](https://github.com/): `https://github.com/`.
-2. On the GitHub homepage, fill out the form to [Sign up](https://github.com/join?source=header-home), choosing a unique username, entering your email adress, and creating a password.
+2. On the GitHub homepage, fill out the form to [Sign up](https://github.com/join?source=header-home), choosing a unique username, entering your email address, and creating a password.
 Click the `Sign up for GitHub` button.
 3. Choose the personal plan `Unlimited public repositories for free.`  Optionally click to select `Send me updates on GitHub news, offers, and events`.
 Click the `Continue` button.
 4. Tailor your GitHub experience by answering the questions.
 Click the `Submit` button.